Last updated: September 25, 2023

 - They more than likely attempted to falsify the test result.

-Pointing someone in the direction of help while sharing a few kind words expressing your hope for and belief in someone at what is sure to be a very dark day in their life may be the inspiration they need to seek rehabilitation.
-Drug addicts often deny they have a problem to everyone—family, friends, and to themselves.
+Pointing someone in the direction of help while sharing a few kind words of hope for their future on what is sure to be a very dark day may be the inspiration they need to quit using drugs.
+Drug addicts often deny they have a problem—especially to themselves.
+When they lose their jobs because they tested positive for drugs, the realization may finally hit home.